 Over 140 years later, the Philadelphia Zoo still welcomes millions of visitors a year, and this fall, I joined them for my first visit to Philly’s zoo.

-In many ways, the zoo isn’t that different from the zoos in most large American cities, such at the zoo in Pittsburgh.
+In many ways, the zoo isn’t that different from zoos in most large American cities, such as the zoo in Pittsburgh.
 However, it does have one very unique feature that makes the zoo a great stop: Zoo360.

 On the day I visited, I had the chance to see several tigers crossing the enclosure 15 feet above my head.
 It was very cool to see these beautiful animals up close and to get a unique vantage point of these majestic creatures.

 Overall, the Philadelphia Zoo is a really enjoyable place to visit.
 It might not be as amazing, or as inexpensive, as the National Zoo in Washington, DC, but it’s still a great place to visit in Philly with kids.
 It’s really the Zoo360 that sets the zoo apart and is the reason I would visit again (even if I’m without a press pass the next time).